Cross-Connection and Backflow Prevention Program

 A sudden drop in water pressure in our public system can cause backflow.

 Backpressure can also cause backflow.
-Backpressure occurs when a building’s plumbing system has higher pressure than the public water supply.
+Backpressure occurs when a building’s plumbing system has a higher pressure than the public water supply.

 Both situations can allow water and contaminants from a private plumbing system to reverse flow into the public supply, potentially contaminating the water for other users.
 Backflow preventers keep this from happening.